-The Honours and Masters programmes at UCT recognises the particular demands of cities and regions in Africa and in the global South, in the 21st century.
-This requires us to engage with issues of poverty, inequality, informality, rapid urbanisation and environmental change.
-Our partnerships with the Development Action Group (DAG), Ndifuna Ukwazi (NU), and affiliates of Slum Dwellers International allow students to engage with issues of informality, affordable housing, and spatial justice.
+The Honours and Masters programmes at UCT recognize the particular demands of cities and regions in Africa and in the global South, in the 21st century.
+This requires us to engage with issues of poverty, inequality, informality, rapid urbanization and environmental change.
+Our partnership with affiliates of Slum Dwellers International in Cape Town allows students to engage first-hand with the issue of informal settlements and their improvement.
 The close link to the African Centre for Cities and the Association of African Planning Schools exposes students to the diversities of urban life on the continent and the exciting potentials which these offer.

 Graduates from the masters programme find work in government at all levels, in private practice, in NGOs, in related fields of environmental, transport or housing development, or in the property finance sector.
 Planners generally work in an inter-disciplinary environment with other professionals engaged in the built environment.
 The planner’s work can range from local scale design to metropolitan planning to policy work.
 It is a diverse field.
 While the programme content is shaped by the context of South Africa and Africa more widely, graduates are able to put their skills to good use in almost any part of the world.

 The Honours programme (which is shared in part with the Landscape Architecture Programme) is concerned with planning in local and metropolitan settings.
 Studio projects are supported by lecture-based courses in planning theory, environmental issues, urban infrastructure, urban design, planning law, and the institutional and economic context of planning and urban development.
 The Masters programme covers regional planning through both project and theory work, with a focus on the generation of economic, landscape and settlement frameworks in regional space.
 The second part of this year involves individual dissertation work.
-Contact Naomi Gihwala for applications.
-Visit our Facebook page.
+Contact Ms Naomi Gihwala for applications: Naomi.Gihwala@uct.ac.za Visit our Facebook page